root-project/web/about/integration_with_other_languages.md

 toc_sticky: true
 ---

-ROOT is written in C++ but is integrated with other languages such as Python, R and Mathematica.
+ROOT is written in C++ but is integrated with other languages such as Python and R and.

 ## Python
 The Python bindings are also commonly called PyROOT.
 PyROOT is indeed a Python